-For the years ended December 31, 2021 and 2020, the City and the Authority determined upon a payment of approximately \$4,639 and \$5,632, respectively, for the Authority's share of the City's pension costs, prior to adjustment for the Authority's portion of the state aid received by the City for pension costs.
-The Authority's payment was calculated based on a percentage of its covered payroll to the total covered payroll, which approximates 17.1% and 20.9% for 2021 and 2020, respectively.
+For the years ended December 31, 2022 and 2021, the City and the Authority determined upon a payment of approximately \$4,416 and \$4,639, respectively, for the Authority's share of the City's pension costs, prior to adjustment for the Authority's portion of the state aid received by the City for pension costs.
+The Authority's payment was calculated based on a percentage of its covered payroll to the total covered payroll, which approximates 16.4% and 17.1% for 2022 and 2021, respectively.

 Normal retirement benefits are available upon attainment of age sixty and completion of twenty service years.
 Early retirement benefits are available upon attainment of age fifty and completion of eight service years.
 Early retirement benefits may be deferred until age sixty or may be obtained upon retirement at a reduced level.
 A member who terminates employment after attaining age forty and completing eight service years can sustain eligibility for benefits by continuing contributions through age fifty.
+A member who terminates employment after attaining fifteen service years, but has been a member since before January 1, 1975, can be vested by continuing contributions through age fifty.